Does Microcurrent Actually Work?

 Microcurrent is a very safe and effective treatment method and has been cleared by the FDA for use in skin treatments to reduce fine lines and promote a brighter complexion.
 While it is considered safe for most people, some exclusions apply.
 Including if you have a pacemaker or metal implants, are pregnant or breastfeeding, or have severe acne or other exposed skin conditions such as active eczema.

-Can You Use Microcurrent with Botox and Filler?
+Can You Use Microcurrent with Anti-Wrinkle Injections and Filler?

 Yes, you can, but it is advised to wait at least two weeks after your injectable treatment before using a microcurrent device.
 Always consult your aesthetician before combining the treatments.
 It is also advised to stop applying topical retinol for about 5 days prior to treatment.